aarongilly/blog/content/Pages/Tools I Use.md

 - [Magnetic resistance rower](https://www.costco.com/proform-pro-trainer-500%3b-rower-with-5%e2%80%9d-display%2c-built-in-tablet-holder-and-spacesaver-design.product.4000231464.html)
 - 8 horse stall mats
 - Pull-up bar - homemade, using floor joists and 1inch steel pipe
+### Fitness Routine
+A routine feels like a choice of tool.
+This is what I "aim" for, but in reality I achieve maybe 60-75% of this.
+I try to workout every day for roughly 45 minutes to an hour, rotating through workouts like so:
+- Mon: whole body lifting
+- Tue: long slow run
+- Wed: whole body lifting
+- Thur: long slow run
+- Fri: whole body lifting
+- Sat: shorter faster run
+- Sun: yoga
 # Digital

 ## Development Tools